raspberrypilearning/beat-the-goalie/en/step_5.md

 --- task ---

-Once the timer has reached 0, you should play the 'whistle' sound and then stop the game.
+Once the timer has reached 0, you should `play the 'whistle' sound`{:class="block3sound"} and then stop the game.

 ![stage sprite](images/stage-sprite.png)